chhay-sophal/LookupAsOptionSet/README.md

 ## Overview

 The LookupAsOptionSet control is a custom PowerApps Component Framework (PCF) control that displays a Lookup column as an OptionSet list.
-This control allows users to select from a list of options, filter options based on another Lookup column, and create new records directly from the dropdown.
+This control allows users to select from a list of options and filter options based on another Lookup column.

 ## Features